ska-sa/katsdpsigproc/doc/user/intro.rst

 Device memory     Global memory
 ================  ===============

-The sections in the guide are organised from basics towards more advanced features, and later sections often build on knowledge from earlier ones, so new users are advised to read the guide in order rather than jumping ahead.
+The sections in the guide are organized from basics towards more advanced features, and later sections often build on knowledge from earlier ones, so new users are advised to read the guide in order rather than jumping ahead.